ahmet-sakar/json-translate/README.md

 ## Supported languages 🏆

-**json-translator** package supports 100+ languages.
+**json-translate** package supports 100+ languages.
 Also, it can detect and translate to the target language if you mark the source language as `Automatic`.

 ## Supported Languages